Eemnaarfaoui/printf/README.md

-This is a group project
+This is a group project realised by me and my partner